-Shelley White is an Assistant Professor of Public Health and Sociology, and Program Director of the Master of Public Health.
+Shelley White is an Associate Professor of Public Health and Sociology, and Program Director of the Master of Public Health.
 An interdisciplinary scholar, Shelley completed her PhD in Sociology at Boston College, her Master of Public Health in International Health at Boston University, and her Bachelor in Occupational Therapy from Boston University.
 The common vein of her career is a commitment to health and human rights.

-Shelley began her career as a pediatric Occupational Therapist, supporting bilingual and integrative public school programs for children with multiple disabilities, many recent immigrants to the Boston area.
+Shelley began her career as a pediatric Occupational Therapist, supporting bilingual and integrative public school programs for children with complex learning needs, many recent immigrants to the Boston area.
 Having also worked with migrant youth in Mexico, she discovered her passion for global health.
 Upon completing her MPH, she worked on HIV/AIDS policy and programming, overseeing federal and state HIV care programs for the State of Maine and implementing early response programs in Lesotho, southern Africa.
 Shelley was drawn to sociology to better understand global and domestic inequalities, power dynamics in society, and the promise of social movements.
 She greatly enjoys working with her students as they develop their own critical analyses in learning about health and social inequalities, and understanding how collectives mobilize for social change.
 She teaches in the undergraduate sociology and public health programs, coordinated the Simmons World Challenge program in 2012-2013, and is the recipient of the 2013 Professor of the Year Award.
-She is enthusiastic to direct the online MPH in Health Equity, which prepares graduates for leadership roles in addressing the socio-structural determinants of health.
+She is enthusiastic to direct and teach within the online MPH in Health Equity, which prepares graduates for leadership roles in addressing the socio-structural determinants of health.

 When she is not in the classroom, Professor White enjoys playing tennis, doing artwork, spending time on the water, and particularly loves spending time with her thirteen nieces and nephews.